-This was a good question because choices on photos and color can dramatically affect what an author can earn in royalties on self publishing platforms, such as Createspace, or in profits if selling direct to readers.
+This was a good question because choices on photos and color can dramatically affect what an author can earn in royalties on self-publishing platforms, such as Amazon's Kindle Direct Publishing/KDP (which has merged with the former Createspace), or in profits if selling direct to readers.

-How Photos and Graphics Can Impact Cost of Printing Books
+How Photos and Graphics Can Impact the Cost of Printing Books

 Typically, print costs, even for print on demand, are based on the paper type and level of ink coverage required to print the pages, as well as to assemble them into a book format.

-Also, the estimated cost calculator that websites and services like Createspace provide just that: An estimate.
-Therefore, when your book manuscript file is reviewed by your self publishing and/or print on demand service, more photos and graphics could impact your print on demand book's cost by:
+Also, any estimated cost calculators on websites and services like Amazon's KDP provide just estimates.
+Therefore, when your book manuscript file is reviewed by your self-publishing and/or print-on-demand service, more photos and graphics could impact your print-on-demand book's cost by:

 Do You Really Need Photos and Graphics?